Menu

 Bank of America Private Bank

-Kimberly Bleach is a Managing Director and Private Client Advisor with Bank of America Private Bank in Sarasota, Florida.
+Kimberly Bleach, CIMA®, CFP®, CTFA, is Managing Director and Private Client Advisor with Bank of America Private Bank in Sarasota, Florida.
 She works closely with ultra-high-net-worth families and individuals, helping them to create wealth management strategies based on immediate, mid-term and long-term priorities.
 Her consultative approach underscores the value of listening and engaging in ongoing dialogues to understand each client’s evolving life and legacy goals.
-Kimberly is committed to providing a boutique-like service experience while delivering the extensive resources of a global institution.
+Kimberly is committed to providing a boutique-like local service experience while delivering the extensive resources of a global institution.
 She leads a team of specialists who can offer strategies for philanthropy and investment management; trust and estate planning services; and structured credit solutions.
 The team’s experience includes helping clients design and implement strategies for managing private business interests, restricted stock, farm and ranch holdings, and real estate investments.
-Kimberly has over 20 years of financial services experience as a private client manager, regional credit advisor and trust officer.
-She joined Bank of America Private Bank (formerly U.S. Trust) in 2010.
-She is a CERTIFIED FINANCIAL PLANNER™ professional and holds the Certified Trust and Financial Advisor (CTFA) designation.
+Kimberly has over 23 years of financial services experience as a private client manager, regional credit advisor and trust officer.
+She joined the Private Bank (formerly U.S. Trust) in 2010.
+She is a CERTIFIED FINANCIAL PLANNER ® professional.
 Kimberly graduated from Stetson University with a Bachelor of Business Administration degree.
 In the community, Kimberly has had leadership roles with several organizations.
 Currently, she serves on the board of Charitable Gift Planners of Southwest Florida and the advisory council of Mote Marine Laboratory and Aquarium.
 Previously, she was board secretary of the Asolo Repertory Theatre and a board member of Pines of Sarasota.
 Kimberly is a member and past president of the Southwest Florida Estate Planning Council.
 She is an active member of Sarasota Yacht Club, serving on the membership and SYC Cares committees.

 Charla M. Burchett